Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Findings

-We found that the key was to move beyond mere abstraction and craft an entity that participants experienced not as a source of information, but as a relational companion dwelling within their domestic environment.
-This reframing successfully mitigated data anxiety and made the information emotionally accessible.
-Participants consistently interpreted the system's light not as a timer, but as a social actor exhibiting a gesture of care.
-This social interpretation was crucial for overcoming the data anxiety identified in our formative research.
-P3 drew a direct contrast with being reprimanded \textit{``It’s not telling me off.
+By moving beyond mere abstractions, we were able to craft an entity that participants experienced not as a source of information, but as a relational companion dwelling within their domestic environment.
+Participants consistently interpreted the system’s light as a social actor exhibiting a gesture of care.
+P3$\_$Phase1 drew a direct contrast with being reprimanded: \textit{``It’s not telling me off.
 It’s like a friend saying, ‘Shall we stretch a bit?’''}.
 This reframing was particularly effective for individuals who had previously rejected numerical trackers.
-The same participants who found charts and numbers stressful now described the light with positive, social language, calling it ``gentle,'' ``non-clinical,'' and ``like a pet on the table.''
+The participants who found charts and numbers stressful now described the light with positive, social language, calling it ``gentle,'' ``non-clinical,'' and ``like a pet on the table''.
 This shift from a clinical to a social frame removed the feeling of being under surveillance.
-As P1 explained \textit{``I didn’t feel judged.
+As P1$\_$Phase1 explained: \textit{``I didn’t feel judged.
 It’s just a glow.
 It doesn’t make me feel like I’m in a check-up.''}.
 This positive emotional reception was corroborated by our observation notes, which recorded 11 instances of participants smiling upon noticing the light, and zero instances of frowning or verbal resistance.
-In two cases, participants greeted the light verbally (e.g., ``Okay, I see you''), suggesting a para-social relationship rather than a utilitarian interaction.
+In two cases, participants greeted the light verbally (e.g., \textit{``Okay, I see you''}), suggesting a para-social relationship rather than a purely utilitarian interaction.